share this

 Course No. GAME 216 Credits: 3.0

 Game design allows artists to create meaningful play and interactive experiences.
-This introductory course, explores games through the development and creation of 2D video games.
+This introductory course explores games through the development and creation of 2D video games.
 The course aims to provide a critical vocabulary and historical context for analyzing games and gaming theory and focuses on the skills and techniques necessary to incorporate game design into an ongoing art practice.
-Offered spring.
+3 credits.

 Game Testing + Level Design